-F. Responding to Reports of Sexual Violence and Sexual Harassment; Complaint Resolution and Adjudication Proceedings
+E. Responding to Reports of Sexual Violence and Sexual Harassment; Complaint Resolution and Adjudication Proceedings

 On August 14, 2020, the University of California issued a revised, interim version of the UC SVSH Policy and associated investigation and adjudication procedures.
 The revisions were required to comply with the Title IX regulations by the U.S. Department of Education (DOE), which became effective on the same date.

-Summary of Changes: Much of the prior SVSH Policy remains unchanged.
-However, under the 2020 Policy, certain conduct is required to be addressed following specific procedures-this includes conduct that:
+The SVSH Policy was further revised effective January 1, 2022.
+The 2020 revisions created a new form of complaint resolution, for certain reports: Under the 2020 Title IX regulations, certain conduct is required to be addressed following specific procedures-this includes conduct that:

-- occurred on or after August 14, 2020; AND - occurred in the United States in a University "program or activity," which includes: - o on campus; or - o off-campus (1) in the context of University operations, at a location, event or circumstances over which the University exercised substantial control over the respondent and the context in which the conduct occurred, or (2) at a building owned or controlled by a student organization that is officially recognized by the University; AND - was "sex-based conduct" as defined in the Title IX regulation, which includes harassment based on sex, gender, gender identity, gender expression, sex-or genderstereotyping, or sexual orientation, if the conduct is severe, pervasive, and objectively offensive.
+- occurred on or after August 14, 2020; AND - occurred in the United States in a University "program or activity," which includes: - o on campus; or - off-campus (1) in the context of University operations, at a location, event or circumstances over which the University exercised substantial control over the respondent and the context in which the conduct occurred, or (2) at a building owned or controlled by a student organization that is officially recognized by the University; AND - was "sex-based conduct" as defined in the Title IX regulation, which includes harassment based on sex, gender, gender identity, gender expression, sex-or genderstereotyping, or sexual orientation, if the conduct is severe, pervasive, and objectively offensive.

 If the conduct falls within the above-noted criteria, the University must address the conduct through the DOE Grievance Process.
 The DOE Grievance Process may involve a formal investigation, alternative resolution, or other inquiry.
 If a formal investigation is conducted, if either party does not accept the preliminary determination made in that investigation, a hearing will be conducted.
-Some of the notable changes on the process: (1) the insertion of a hearing following an investigation, and prior to policy determination1; (2) indirect questioning of parties and witnesses, through advisors who ask questions of the other party during a hearing; and (3) the University will provide a person to read the party's questions during a hearing if their advisor is not present or they do not have an advisor.
+Some of the notable changes on the process: (1) the insertion of a hearing following an investigation, and prior to policy determination; (2) indirect questioning of parties and witnesses, through advisors who ask questions of the other party during a hearing; and (3) the University will provide a person to read the party's questions during a hearing if their advisor is not present or they do not have an advisor.